gidztech/docker-chromium/README.md

 - ``maxAttempts: number``
     - *Optional*
     - *Defaults* to 5
-    - Describes number of attempts of connections to Chromium in launched docker.
+    - Describes number of attempts to connect to Chromium in the launched container (sometimes it fails).

 - ``retryInterval: number``
     - *Optional*
     - *Defaults* to 500
-    - Describes number of milliseconds between attempts of connections to Chromium in launched docker.
+    - Describes number of milliseconds between attempts to connect to Chromium in the launched container.

 ##### Returns

 - ``Promise<string>``
-    - Returns web socket URI to launched Chromium in docker.
+    - Returns web socket URI to the launched Chromium in the container.
-    - By this URI we can connect to Chromium and control it.
+    - By using this URI we can connect to Chromium and control it.

 ### dockerShutdownChromium

-Function which is used to shutdown launched docker with Chromium.
+Function which is used to shutdown the launched Docker container.

 ##### Example of usage